AbdelRahmanAlTamimi/Chirpy/README.md

 # Chirpy

-A modern, full-featured HTTP server and API built with **Express**, **TypeScript**, and **PostgreSQL**.
-Chirpy is a Twitter-like social platform
+A modern, full-featured HTTP server and API built with **Express**, **TypeScript**, and **PostgreSQL**.Chirpy is a Twitter-like social platform

 ## Project Overview

-Chirpy provides a complete backend solution for a micro-blogging platform with the following core features:
+Chirpy provides a backend solution for a micro-blogging platform with the following core features:

 - **User Management**: User registration, login, and profile updates
 - **Authentication & Authorization**: JWT-based access tokens with refresh token rotation for secure session management